Accounting AssistantJob Description, Salary, Career Path, and Trends

 Accounting assistants work for corporations as a part of their accounting or finance departments.
 They may also work for private institutions, government agencies, and individuals.
 An accounting assistant usually works in an office setting but can travel from place to place.
 Leaving the office may be required to attend meetings with clients, customers, or coworkers.
 The work environment can include professional, scientific, and technical services industries.

-Accounting assistants work typical hours from 9 AM and 5 PM, Monday through Friday.
+Accounting assistants work typical hours from 9 AM to 5 PM, Monday through Friday.
 During busy times of the year, overtime is common due to the end of the financial year and tax time.
 There are possibilities for part time and flexible hours which are usually obtained by freelance accounting assistants.

 Accounting Assistant Certification.
 To receive this certification, one must pass the uniform accounting certification examination and complete an accounting principles course.